XingyiGuo/APA-WAS/README.md

 <a name="Pipeline"/>

 # APA-WAS Pipeline
-We provided example codes and expected results for our reported candiate susceptiblity gene KDSR in breast cancer.
+We provided example codes and expected results for our reported candiate susceptiblity gene, KDSR, in breast cancer.

 ---